longvathanak/HW8_collap9/README.md

 14
 ```

-How it is used: (math is used everywhere)
+How it is used: (math is used everywhere).

 Precondition: given sequence includes only integers.